Last updated on .

 Entrance

 Büyük Yeni Han became one of the most important commercial buildings in the area.
 Most of the rooms were occupied by foreign and non-Muslim moneychangers, many of whom were Ottoman Armenians.
-Moneychanging was an important business at Büyük Yeni Han until Bankalar Street in Galata was developed in the late 19th century.
+Moneychanging was an important business at Büyük Yeni Han until Bankalar Caddesi in Galata was developed in the late 19th century.

 Büyük Yeni Han